stonier/cost_map/README.md

 2) layer data that is stored alongside in grayscale images.
 These enable a convenient means of saving/loading cost maps to and from files on disk.

-A typical yaml file for an image bundle looks something like:
+A typical meta yaml for an image bundle:

 ```yaml
 # frame in the world that this map is attached to